• Skip to primary navigation

 “Your account has been banned”✅ Yes❌ No

-“Something went wrong” (persists)⚠️ Likely✅ Sometimes
+“Something went wrong”⚠️ Likely✅ Sometimes

 “Phone number used too many times”✅ Yes❌ No